MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-guides.md

 1. Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments).

 1. [Create a new environment](/power-platform/admin/create-environment#create-an-environment-with-a-database) and select **Production** for **Type** and **Yes** to **Add a Dataverse data store**.

-   > [!IMPORTANT]
-   > The Dynamics 365 Guides solution can also be installed on a trial environment. **We don't recommend that you use a trial environment, because that environment, together with all your content, is automatically disabled after the 30-day trial period expires.** You have a seven-day grace period to upgrade to a production environment or migrate your content to another environment.

 1. In the **Region** field, keep the default setting.